 jmxremote.password is initially created for the file, then the jmx username and jmx password for the monitor and for heritrix are appended.
 It is only the jmx logins (username and password), which are used by the applications.

 The login variables for the monitor are found through the paths in the settings for any of the applications:

 The login variables for heritrix are found through the paths in any of the application settings:

 If any application has a monitor defined in the settings file, the monitor must have a jmx login defined.
-The monitor jmx logins has to be the same for all applications on a machine.
-This also applies for heritrix jmx logins, though the monitor jmx login and heritrix jmx login does not have to be the same.
+The monitor jmx logins must be the same for all applications on a machine.
+This also applies for heritrix jmx logins, though the monitor jmx login and heritrix jmx login do not have to be the same as each other.